 When you’re viewing a file as spreads, your software pairs the pages just like they would be when you’re holding a book open.
 It’s incredibly helpful to see the book the way a reader will see it when you’re doing the layout and design.

 But once it’s time to print, you need those individual pages.
-You could work in pages, but that creates the risk of mis-aligning your final PDF pages.
+You could work in pages, but that creates the risk of misaligning your final PDF pages.
 InDesign and Affinity Publisher will give you options when exporting your PDF—either individual pages or spreads.
 Always be sure to select ‘pages’ so your print-ready PDF can be printed.

-#8 Respect The First Page
+#8 Respect the First Page

 Here’s that Spreads image again with a couple of notes: